-- Student Conduct Hearings for violations of the Code are conducted by a three (3) person panel made up of trained faculty and staff from the College that are designated by The Assistant Dean for Student Services or designee.
+- Student Conduct Hearings for violations of the Code are conducted by a three (3) person panel made up of trained faculty, students and staff from the College that are designated by The Assistant Dean for Student Services or designee.
 In most cases, the chair of the panel is a staff member or faculty member who has not had involvement in the taking of the Complaint or the investigative process.
 Student Conduct hearings are closed to all members of the campus and outside community except those directly involved with the Complaint.
 The Complainant and the Accused student each have the right to be assisted by a SUNY ULSTER campus advisor who is not a witness in the Complaint.
 The campus advisor must be a full-time SUNY ULSTER employee, who is acting in his or her role as a SUNY ULSTER employee.
 In cases of sexual misconduct, all students (the accused, the complainant(s), and the witnesses) have the right to be accompanied by an advisor of choice throughout the entire judicial process.
 All advisors who enter a hearing may be present to advise only; they may not participate directly in the hearing.
 Advisors who interfere with the proceedings can be excused by the hearing panel.
 An audio recording or a transcript of the hearing may be made and kept by The Assistant Dean for Student Services.

 - Only persons involved in the hearing process will be permitted in the vicinity of the hearing.
 It is expected that participants and advisors will respect the dignity and privacy of College community members and keep private that which transpires during the hearing, in accordance with federal and state law.
 Student witnesses, when called by the College on behalf of the Complainant, the accused student, or the College, are required to participate in the hearing process.
 Generally, the hearing process will be conducted in the following manner:

 - All participants and advisors will be introduced to the Hearing Panel;